crispyfalafel/COMMgroup4/docs/ui-components/basic-meeting-features.md

     >> **Note**: The "Raise Hand" button changes to "Lower Hand" after being pressed.
 Remember to lower your hand after you have been addressed by the host.

 ---

+You can now navigate the basic features of a Zoom meeting at this point.
+We recommend you learn the more advanced features by taking advantage of the [screen sharing feature.](https://crispyfalafel.github.io/zoom-guide/docs/screen-sharing)

+---